 Accordingly, we, the delegates to the eighth World Telecommunication Development Conference, declare our commitment to the full and rapid implementation of this Declaration.
 We also pledge to spare no effort towards the expansion and use of digital infrastructures, applications, and services for building and establishing truly sustainable digital economies and societies.

-The World Telecommunication Development Conference calls upon ITU membership as well as all development-oriented stakeholders, including those in the United Nations system, to contribute actively towards the successful implementation of this Declaration.
+The World Telecommunication Development Conference calls upon ITU membership, and other interested parties and development-oriented stakeholders, including those in the United Nations system, to contribute actively towards the successful implementation of this Declaration.

 ______________